Meeshbhoombah/fancy-ls/logbook.md

 """
 fls.py

-Terminal command that expands on the functionality of the `ls` command by allowing tagged sorting of cateogries.
+Terminal command that expands on the functionality of the `ls` command by grouping files by their tags.
 """
 ```